tttppp/ragl/rules.md

 * Total number of strikes accumulated by players (less strikes is better)
 * Best-of-3 rematch (if necessary to determine playoff spots)

-1.3.3 In the event of a tie for first place in any group except Masters at the end of the season, the players will be ranked against each other based on a Best-of-5 rematch, skipping all other tiebreakers.
+1.3.3 In the event of a tie for first place in any group except Masters at the end of the season, the tied players will be ranked against each other based on a Best-of-5 round robin (for two players this will be a single Bo5).
+The ranking will be decided based on:
+* Match points (i.e. The player who wins the most Bo5s)
+* Game points
+* Game point difference (i.e. wins minus losses)
+* Group stage matchup
+* Total strikes (less strikes is better)
+* RAGL Ladder rating from the Monday before the Bo5s started

 1.3.4 Strikes can be given for a number of different reasons, including failure to report a match, cheating, etc. Each strike is marked in Scoreboards.